movementlabsxyz/MIP/MIP/mip-37/README.md

 #### Staking and Unstaking

 Validators can stake and unstake their tokens.
-The staking and unstaking process is managed by the L1-contract.
+The staking and unstaking process is managed by the staking contract.
 Validators can stake their tokens for a certain epoch.
 The staking process is initiated by the validator.
 The validator can also unstake their tokens, such that the stake is released at the end of the next epoch.

 The reason for the delay in the unstaking process is to prevent validators from harming the protocol towards the end of an epoch without implications, and to remain accountable for at least one epoch.
+See also Section [Epochs](#epochs).

 ```mermaid
 gantt